Pierre Boulez: Complete Works

 Boulez, Maderna, Stockhausen

 Le Marteau sans Maître is the quintessential post-Webern piece.
 It remains Boulez's most famous composition, and it seems to have secured a permanent place in music history textbooks as the epitome of Darmstadt School serialism.
 It's offered here in two performances: one historical (the 1964 Paris recording with Jeanne Deroubaix as the vocalist) and one modern (2002 with Hilary Summers and Ensemble intercontemporain).
 Comparing the two, I'm struck not only by the skill of the 2002 musicians, but also by how good the 1964 performance sounds given the standards of a half-century ago.
+All these musicians manage to gracefully navigate the rapid, jagged lines and sudden starts and stops which aptly complement René Char's texts, themselves successions of oddly juxtaposed discontinuities.
 By the way, the Columbia recording from the 1960s with Yvonne Minton is not included in this DG-centric collection.

 Most of Boulez's music from the 1940s and 1950s is pointillist in rhythm, with occasional exceptions like the second movement of Marteau (which has a steady pulse in the percussion).
 In the 1970s, though, regular beats appear more frequently in his music, and rapidly repeated notes became a notable stylistic trait.
 A couple of lesser-known pieces provide good examples of this.
 Messagesquisse (a unique piece in many respects, written for Rostropovich and scored for one solo cello with a bunch of ensemble cellos), and Sur Incises (for three pianos, three harps and three percussionists).
 The latter's conjunction of unusual instrumentation and emphasis on repeated notes (in the first of its two "Moments") makes it sound a bit like post-serial Steve Reich.
 Hearing this work I'm reminded of Steve Schwartz's take on Boulez, which "differs from that of many others, who picture him as a super-brain, to the exclusion of everything else."
 Schwartz sees him instead "in the long line of French composers besotted with color and the sensuous form".
 Repeated notes are also emphasized in the brief, late piano piece Une page d'éphéméride ("a page of ephemerals") written for student pianists, and sounding utterly unlike Structures or the Piano Sonatas.
 It's as close as Boulez ever came to the sound world of late Scriabin.